jigolaurito93/kekembas-111_python_shopping_cart/README.md

 # kekembas-111_python_shopping_cart

-Associate Instructor Brendan Carlson helped me with a certain code that I was stuck on.
+Coding Temple Associate Instructor Brendan Carlson helped me with a certain code that I was stuck on.

 References: